How to Build Fish House

 For Skids

-Building a fish hut on skids actually means a combination of skids and skis.
+Building a fish hut on skids means a combination of skids and skis.
 The skids are made of two wood beams, usually 2”x 6” ones, made out of pressure-treated lumber.
 But since wood doesn’t work well for skids on ice, but rather tends to melt a small amount of ice and soak up the water, it only makes sense to cover the skids with something that won’t soak up water.
-The easiest thing to use for this is used skis.
+The easiest thing to use for this is skis.

 Used skis are often rather cheap, especially when bought at a second-hand store.
 Two pairs are usually required, with one pair being used on the front side of the skids and the other on the back.
 Take the bindings off and cut the skis to length, if needed.
 Then bolt them to the bottom of the skids with flathead wood screws, ensuring that the heads are below flush.